FLC Business FAQ's

 Yes.
 You can search for a testing facility by conducting a keyword search under the Technologies tab and selecting “Facilities & Equipment” under the drop-down menu.

-A portfolio is a specific lab's technologies listed in FLC Business.
+A portfolio is a specific lab's repository of available technologies, researchers, patents, press releases and more listed in FLC Business.

-If you are a representative for a federal lab and would like to post information to FLC Business, please contact our FLC Business Tech Associate, Katherine Segreti ([email protected])
+If you are a representative for a federal lab and would like to post information to FLC Business, please contact, Katherine Segreti ([email protected])

 Yes, FLC Business provides a public space to post a Notice of Intent to License.
-For more information or to post a Notice, please contact our Webmaster, Jess Klein: [email protected]
+For more information or to post a Notice, please contact our Web Content and Systems Manager, Jess Klein: [email protected]